ku-plrg-classroom/docs/cose212/ptfae/README.md

       └─ SpecBase.scala ───────── The base class of test cases</code></pre>

-The `PTFAE` language is an extension of the [`TFAE`](../tfae/README.md) language with **polymorphic types**.
+The `PTFAE` language is an extension of the [`TFAE`](../tfae/README.md) language with **parametric polymorphism**.
 In this assignment, you will implement two
 functions: `typeCheck` and `interp`.

 ## Specification of `PTFAE` language